davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/improve-add-attention-mechanism.md

 weighted average of values though; they don't stay discrete.
 In this case you split your time fractionally based on the "probabilities" rather than coming up with a mix.
 You also expand certain tasks to get yourself into focus on them, dropping small fractions.
 Your Q and K can be the same.

+As humans we have mental functions to accomplish certain tasks but use pattern matching (see [](./estimate-subplan-weight.md) to decide which mental functions apply in a certain situation.
+It seems like attention heads simply always apply the function; the pronoun head gets applied to every input word even if the word is clearly not a pronoun.

 # TODO-kqvd: Is KQV attention the same as dictionary learning?